JuliaHsu/Measure-Cultural-Distance-by-Analyzing-Temporal-Patterns-of-Food-Drink-Preference-in-YELP/README.md

-### MEASURE CULTURAL DISTANCE BY ANALYZING TEMPORAL PATTERNS OF FOOD AND DRINK PREFERENCE IN YELP
+### MEASURE CULTURAL SIMILARITY BY ANALYZING TEMPORAL PATTERNS OF FOOD AND DRINK PREFERENCE IN YELP
 <p>
-The proposed project examines the food and drink culture in 6 different cities from Northern America and draws neighborhood map which clearly demarcates the boundary based on the temporal patterns of food and drink preferences.
-Each region in the map would subtly convey to us the cultural preferences which has resulted in this classification
+We analyze food and drink cultures in 6 different cities from Northern America andidentify cultural boundaries across population at different scales based on the temporalpatterns of food and drink preferences.
+Each region in the map would subtly convey to us thecultural preferences which has resulted in this classification.
 </p>

 #### Dataset and immediate data

 * [Yelp academic dataset](https://www.yelp.com/dataset)
-#### Processed Data on OneDrive
 *  Converted csv files: ``./yelp_dataset/raw/``
 * Join tables: ``./yelp_dataset/join_table/``
     * ```restaurant_checkin.csv```
     * ``` restaurant_review.csv```